Cycle 3 float-out complete

 - More information, including materials provided at the briefing, are available on the Pontoon and Floating Bridge Progress Update page.

 - Read more...

 The aging SR 520 floating bridge on Lake Washington is vulnerable to windstorms and needs to be replaced.
 Moving forward with pontoon construction is a critical step towards construction of the new SR 520 bridge.
 The $367.3 million Pontoon Construction Project broke ground in February 2011 at a 55-acre site in Aberdeen.
 Since the groundbreaking, WSDOT and contractor Kiewit-General (K-G) have built a casting basin facility featuring a concrete batch plant, on-site water treatment, and a 4-acre casting basin, where pontoon construction is under way.

-By the Pontoon Construction Project’s completion date in 2014, crews will have constructed 33 pontoons, 21 of which will be 360 feet long, 75 feet wide, and nearly 30 feet tall.
+By the Pontoon Construction Project’s completion date, crews will have constructed 33 pontoons, 21 of which will be 360 feet long, 75 feet wide, and nearly 30 feet tall.
 These pontoons are the largest ever built in Washington.
 Once complete, each batch of pontoons will be floated out of the casting basin, inspected, and towed into place on Lake Washington where they will serve as the floating foundation for the new SR 520 bridge.

 The End Result